McAloon returns home to Grand Island in role as city attorney - NewsBreak

 Law enforcement releases more information on Texas homicide that ends in pursuit

 HALL COUNTY, Neb. — Law enforcement has released more information about a homicide that occurred in the Houston area last week and ended in a pursuit near Grand Island.
 According to the Harris County, Texas Sheriff’s Office, around noon last Thursday, deputies responded to a report of a missing person.
-Upon arrival, a man told deputies his wife, 49-year-old Michelle Roenz, and his son, 17-year-old Tyler Roenz, were missing and he was unable to contact either via cell phone.
+Upon arrival, a man told deputies his wife, 49-year-old Michelle Roenz, and his son, 17-year-old Tyler Roenz, were missing and stated his 2011 Mazda 3 was also missing.

 Bat tests positive for rabies in Grand Island